cnr-isti-vclab/vclib/docs/pages/0_installation.md

 The library can be used both as a C++ library and as a Python library.

+> [!WARNING]
+> **License Disclaimer:** While VCLib is licensed under the MPL2 license, please note that when using the `External` module or the `IO` module of `Core`, you are implicitly accepting the licenses of the underlying external third-party libraries, which may differ from MPL2.

 ## C++

 VCLib requires a compiler that supports C++20 and **CMake >= 3.24**.